Halloween Email Design & Subject Lines Examples

 Certainly, you should empower it with a generous interesting value offer.
 When it’s not generous enough, your button, even if written by the best painter in the world won’t make the customers click it.

-7. Spice up the footer
+5. Spice up email footer

 And like we said in paragraph 3, you can download thematic frames with transparent background — you can insert them into the additional structure.
-Make sure the colors match.

 If you are a Stripo.email user, then you must be familiar with our websafe image rollover effect.
 For example, your subscribers see images of pumpkins, but once they put a mouse cursor over it, they see product items.
 How would the customers know they might find something behind the pumpkins?
-Make them “speak”.
+Make the pumpkins “speak”.

 I dared to hide a “scary” Halloween GIF behind one of the images.
 Why not? ?

 One more way to use the rollover effect is to make a game:

 May five out of the six pumpkins say “Boo”, for example, when you put a mouse over them, and only one will say “Congrats! ”

-9. Decorate your office
+8. Decorate your office

 Is it somehow connected with emailing?
 Yes, directly.
 First of all, once you set the mood in the office, it will be easier for you to create unique holiday emails.
 Secondly, your employees will be in the mood also.
-When sending out an internal email invitation to a party, you may insert photos from the last year one to remind employees how funny it was.
+When sending out an internal email invitation to a party, you may insert photos from the last year's one to remind employees how funny it was.
 You may even add these photos into promo newsletters if that is suitable and your employees agree.